ccampguilhem/Udacity-DataAnalyst/07-DataVisualization/P06-MakeEffectiveDataVisualization/README.md

   unselects,
 - introduce a reset button to restore full display,
 - remove hover effect on states,
-- add a title to the bar chart.
+- add a title to the bar chart,
+- add a replay button.

 To improve visualization I consider some feedback as essential: